 Patch Release Checklist¶

 These are the steps involved in performing a Mantid patch release.
-To perform a full release look see Release Checklist.
+To perform a full release see Release Checklist.

 Request¶